-Still no deal between McConnell and Schumer amid shutdown
+Senate vote scheduled for Monday to potentially end shutdown

 McConnell and Schumer each took to the chamber floor on Sunday to trade blame for the shutdown, both accusing the other side of taking hostages.

-But in contrast to the sharp speeches from the respective party leaders, a few Republican senators sounded somewhat confident notes that they would receive enough support from Democrats to reopen the government on a short-term basis without a simultaneous deal on immigration.
+But in contrast to the sharp speeches from the respective party leaders, a few Republican senators sounded somewhat confident that they would receive enough support from Democrats to reopen the government on a short-term basis without a simultaneous deal on immigration.

-South Carolina Republican Lindsey Graham, who voted against the short-term funding plan on Friday, and Texas Republican John Cornyn, the majority whip, both predicted they could get enough support from Democrats in the vote early Monday to pass a three week extension and keep the government open through February 8.
+Graham and Cornyn both predicted they could get enough support from Democrats in the vote early Monday to pass a three-week extension.

-"I think there will be a breakthrough tonight," Graham said.
-"If there's going to be one, it'll be tonight."

-At the same time, Graham said that the White House was not leading on the situation and that White House staffers were serving the President poorly.
+Graham said that the White House was not leading on the situation and that White House staffers were serving the President poorly.

 Graham specifically slammed White House senior policy adviser Stephen Miller for his influence on the President.